Rick1330/kilil-edu-platform/docs/BUILDLOG.md

 - This resolved the typecheck failure that was preventing the CI pipeline from passing
 - All CI steps now pass: lint, typecheck, test, and build

+##### PaymentStatus Import Fix (2025-10-01)
+- Fixed "Module '@prisma/client' has no exported member 'PaymentStatus'" error in billing service
+- Removed PaymentStatus from import statement: `import { PrismaClient } from '@prisma/client';`
+- Replaced all usages of PaymentStatus.SETTLED with string literal 'SETTLED'
+- This resolved the typecheck failure that was preventing the CI pipeline from passing
+- All CI steps now pass: lint, typecheck, test, and build

 ##### Current CI Status (2025-10-01)
 - ✅ Lint: All projects pass linting checks
 - ✅ Typecheck: All projects pass TypeScript compilation (including billing service Prisma types)